A toilet brush is a handy little item that’s worth keeping in the bathroom in case of an emergency. But, how do you use a toilet brush properly?

 Always clean the area where you cleaned the toilet brush!
 All sorts of nastiness will be here, so grab your anti-bac and clean away.

 There are a number of great toilet brushes on the market at the moment!
 Some are a little fancier than others, and you get some that are a tad pricey too.

-The choice is entirely up to you, but before you begin your search check out our article here on the best toilet brushes around now!
+The choice is entirely up to you, but before you begin your search check out our article on the best toilet brushes!

 Don’t forget, if you choose a brush that has a metallic handle or head you’ll likely scratch your toilet bowl.
 So, it might be better to stick with plastic.

 It’s very easy to use a toilet brush, the difficult part is actually keeping the item clean!

 It’s easy to think that a quick rinse under the flush water will do the job, but it’s not good enough.
 Germs love toilet brushes, so keep these tiny organisms away from your lovely home.

 Toilet brushes need to be cleaned frequently.
 And they should be replaced regularly too.

 How often do you need to use a toilet brush?

 There is no one answer to this question because it can vary from house to house.
 If there is obvious dirt left behind in the toilet when you’re done using it, well it would be polite to clean the toilet with the toilet brush then.
 But it’s up to you.